lextoumbourou/notes/notes/permanent/module-cohesion.md

 An example is a startup module that initialises various components of an application - like setting up database connections, loading configuration files, and initialising logging.
 These tasks are all required during the startup phase but aren't functionally related, indicating temporal cohesion.

-Sometimes considered bad: just because things happen simultaneously doesn't mean they should be related.
+Mostly considered bad: just because things happen simultaneously doesn't mean they should be related.

 ## [Coincidental Cohesion](coincidental-cohesion.md)

-No functional relationship.

-Type of Cohesion in which tasks performed by a software module have no functional relationship to one another.
+Coincidental cohesion is where elements of a module share no functional relationship.

-Example: A utility module containing a random assortment of functions such as `calculate_age`, `generate_random_number`, and `format_date`.

-These tasks have no functional relationship to each other and are grouped by coincidence, not because they logically belong together, exemplifying coincidental cohesion.
+For example, a module contains miscellaneous functions like `calculate_age`, `generate_random_number`, `format_date` etc. Here, these tasks have no functional relationship to each other and are grouped by coincidence, not because they logically belong together.

 Coincidental cohesion is universally considered bad.